Scale your business with our modular plugins.

 Gutenberg Editor Method

-Here’s how you can display code in WordPress using Gutenberg editor.
-The first thing you need to do is add the Code block to the editor.
+Here’s how you can display code in WordPress using the Gutenberg editor.
+The first step is to add the Code block to the editor.

 code block